A versatile preposition built around the core idea of being "in" something

 in (manner or way)

-The way or mode something is done — you are operating inside that style or form.
+When you do something a certain way, you are operating 'inside' that style or form.

 - Háblame en español = Talk to me in Spanish